Muriel Agnes Heagney: Political activism

-She was a member of the Political Labor Council in Richmond, Victoria and attended the first Victorian Labor Women's Conference in 1909.
-During World War I she campaigned against conscription and was a committee member of the Workers' Educational Association.
 Between 1921 and 1923 she was the Secretary for the Australian Relief Fund for Stricken Europe and in the following two years visited Russia and worked for a short period in Geneva for the International Labour Organisation.
 In 1925 she attended the first British Commonwealth Labour Conference in London, representing the Melbourne Trades Hall Council.

-Between 1926 and 1927 she was a member of the Australian Labor Party, helping to establish the Labor Guild of Youth, and stood unsuccessfully in the Boroondara by-election in 1933.
+Between 1926 and 1927 she was a member of the Australian Labor Party, helping to establish the Labor Guild of Youth, and stood unsuccessfully in the Boroondara by-election in 1933. and a lifetime campaigner for equal pay for women workers.